SergeyLev/Fire_Helmet/README.md

 4. Google Coral [USB Accelerator](https://coral.ai/products/accelerator/)
 5. 7inch HDMI Display-C

-Some changes to VR headset and manufacturing of the mount will be required to fit display to the hedset.
+Some changes to VR headset and manufacturing of the mount will be required to fit display to the headset.
-Lots of hotglue will be required as well.
+Lots of hot glue will be required as well.

 End result.